msaroufim/Discord-PDFPreview/README.md

-# PDF Previer in Discord
+# PDF Previewer in Discord

 ## What works
 * You can render the first page of a pdf in Discord